 The premium rates for dividend-paying life insurance are considerably higher compared to term life policies, which puts this option beyond the reach of people of limited financial means.

 Understanding dividend mechanisms, the accumulation of cash value, and the structure of payouts is not easy.
-It requires a lot of deliberation and maybe even professional advice from top finance professionals like the IBC Financial team.
+It requires a lot of deliberation and maybe even legal advice from top finance professionals like the IBC Financial team.

 Dividends are contingent upon the insurer’s profitability and are not guaranteed.
 Economic conditions and the company’s financial strength may affect payouts.